AyanF/design-patterns/inversion-of-control/inversion-of-control.md

 ## Implementation in Moqui

-Apache Moqui follows the Inversion of Control (IoC) design pattern to achieve loose coupling, modularization, and maintainability in its architecture.
+Moqui follows the Inversion of Control (IoC) design pattern to achieve loose coupling, modularization, and maintainability in its architecture.
-Here are a few ways in which the IoC design pattern is present in Apache Moqui:
+Here are a few ways in which the IoC design pattern is present in Moqui:

 1.  **Service Facade:** Moqui's central service facade is a key component that embodies IoC principles.
 Services in Moqui are standalone units of functionality that can be invoked by different parts of the application.
 When you invoke a service, the control of execution is passed to the service facade, which handles the execution of the requested service.
 This approach helps in achieving loose coupling between different parts of the application.